 Research at Umeå University

-Innovative with an international impact
+– Innovative with an international impact

-We carry out groundbreaking, top-level international research within such areas as ageing and population studies, infections, and plant and forest biotechnology.
+Research at Umeå University is innovative and extends over many disciplines and scientific fields.
+We carry out groundbreaking, top-level international research within such areas as ageing and population studies, infection biology, global health, and plant and forest biotechnology.